Background and Mission of the Commission

 The North Carolina General Assembly’s 1961 Act creating the Edenton Historical Commission reads, in part: “to effect and encourage preservation, restoration, and appropriate presentation of the Town of Edenton and Chowan County, as a historic, educational and aesthetic place, to the benefit of the citizens of the place and state and of visitors” (G.S.
 143B-95)

 All Commissioners are encouraged to join the Executive Committee and Committee Chairmen at our 3rd Tuesday of the month meetings.
 The public may audit such meetings.
 Meetings are held in the Barker House Conference Room starting at 9:00 am.
+(Note: The October Executive Committee meeting has been rescheduled to Wednesday, October 7th, 9:00 am.)

 Full Commission Meetings for 2015: